Araneta City: SM Araneta City

 The SM Araneta City, formerly named SM Cubao, is a mall located along P. Tuazon Boulevard and serves as one of the first shopping centers by SM Retail.
 Groundbreaking for the construction of the mall began in October 1978, and was completed in 1980.
 The mall has 102,000 sqm of space and it is the largest department store building of SM Store in the country, occupying the mall's first 3 floors and has a floor area of 85,000 sqm, which also presents the SM Supermarket and the Cyberzone.
-The building also entered renovation on June 2009 and was completed in January 2010, which featured a modernized facade design pattered with stripes within the grey and white colored exteriors, upgraded interiors such as the upgraded atriums with a "shower-like" LED lights display and a striped interior design, expanded floor space, and a skybridge along Times Square Avenue, linking the building to Ali Mall.
+The building also entered renovation in June 2009 and was completed in January 2010, which featured a modernized facade design pattered with stripes within the grey and white colored exteriors, upgraded interiors such as the upgraded atriums with a "shower-like" LED lights display and a striped interior design, expanded floor space, and a skybridge along Times Square Avenue, linking the building to Ali Mall.
 Another skybridge was unveiled in February 2019, which is directly connected to the Cyberpark Tower One, located along General Aguinaldo Avenue.
 On 3 October 2022, the building was renamed as SM Araneta City, after an agreement was made between the Araneta Group and SM Retail to rename the building.

-Other Shops and Leisure Spaces
+In December 2024, solar panels were installed in the mall's rooftop area, while additional solar panel units are set to be installed within early 2025.

+Fiesta Carnival

+The Fiesta Carnival is an indoor amusement park located along General Aguinaldo and General McArthur Avenues.
+Following the closure of the original Fiesta Carnival, an indoor amusement park which occupied the building from its opening in 1971 to the late 1990s, Shopwise opened its doors in 2004 and serves as one of the biggest branches of the supermarket brand, which has a 18,000 sqm of retail space.
+On July 28, 2023, Shopwise moved to the lower ground section of the new Gateway Mall 2, while efforts were made to revive the complex.
+The original target date of the opening of the amusement park was set within November 2023, yet was eventually moved to December 2023.

+On December 9, 2023, the Araneta Group and REKS Amusement launched the soft opening of the revived Fiesta Carnival, which offers a variety of indoor activities, arcade video games, food kiosks, and a carnival themed activity area.
+Full operations of the amusement park began on December 16, 2023, a week after the soft opening of the complex.